specta-rs/rspc/docs/src/pages/index.md

 ### Inspiration

-This project is based off [trpc](https://trpc.io).
-A huge thanks goes to the team behind it!
+This project is based off [trpc](https://trpc.io) and was inspired by the bridge system [Jamie Pine](https://github.com/jamiepine) designed for [Spacedrive](https://www.spacedrive.com).
+A huge thanks to everyone who helped inspire this project!